Skip to content

 Unit Description Example

-When used in the time clause, duration expressions represent offsets from the current time.
-When used in the select clause or where clause, they are treated as integer milliseconds in calculations.
+When used in a time clause, duration expressions represent an offset from the current time backwards.
+When used elsewhere like in a Select clause or Where clause, they are treated as integer milliseconds for calculation.

 When used in aggregation queries, two additional duration units are supported: